Tiger Woods Fast Facts

 June 19, 2017 - Woods announces that he is receiving professional help to manage medication for back pain and a sleep disorder.

-July 3, 2017 - Woods announces that he has completed an intensive program for managing his medications.
+July 3, 2017 - Announces that he has completed an intensive program for managing his medications.

 October 27, 2017 - Woods pleads guilty to reckless driving.
 His 12-month probation is contingent on completing any recommended treatment including DUI school, 50 hours of community services and random drug and alcohol testing.